gitKrystan/LearnPython/README.md

 **solver.py**

-This is a Scrabble cheater.
+This is a Scrabble cheater based on [O'Reilly Introduction to Python/Section 18'](https://openhatch.org/wiki/O'Reilly_Introduction_to_Python/Section_18).
 To run, supply the letters from your rack on the command line, as shown in the following example:
 ```
 python solver.py KRYSTAN
 ```